This is a web version of our Evictions and overcrowding factsheet (PDF, 158.72 KB).

 The occupants, the rooms, and the space in your home will help us determine if your home is legally defined as overcrowded.

-For evictions advice, you can use our free online housing advice service.
+For evictions advice, use our free interactive housing advice service.

 Advice from Shelter if you are asked to leave by family or friends.

-Help you can get to pay your rent.
+Help you can get to pay your rent/housing costs.

 You can get free legal advice from the Housing Loss Prevention Advice Service (GOV.UK).